-By labeling each work order with an appropriate code, you can later get detailed reports on how common each type of problem is and the cost associated with each problem class.
+By labeling each work order with an appropriate code, you can later get reports on how common each type of problem is and the cost associated with each problem class.

 One of the most important functions of MainBoss is to provide answers to questions-not just your own questions, but questions asked by customers, upper management, and other people you deal with.
-When setting up MainBoss, it's important to think about the questions you'll need to answer and to record information from which the answers can be extracted-you can't change what you can't measure.
+When setting up MainBoss, it's important to think about the questions you'll need to answer and to record information from which you can extract the answers.
+You can't change what you can't (or don't) measure.

 MainBoss can answer questions easily if you attach categories and codes to your records.
 You might choose to figure out categories and codes before you enter any other data.
 This provides a structured way of thinking about your operations: you come up with an organization plan before you put in detailed information about jobs, equipment, work materials, etc. You might decide on categories and codes after you've used MainBoss for a while.
-You can then draw on your experience with the software to decide which categories and codes will be useful.
-Either way can work.
+You can then draw on your experience with the software to decide which categories and codes will be useful. ma Either way can work.
 If you're already familiar with computerized maintenance management, you may have an existing set of categories and codes you like to use.
 If not, you may prefer to wait until you're more comfortable with MainBoss.
 Whether you start with categories and codes or add them later, you have to think about what will actually be useful to you.
-If, for example, your budgeting process breaks down expenses in a certain way, then you'd better use the same approach in MainBoss.
-Otherwise, you'll end up with headaches trying to deal with differences.
-Even if you don't have to worry about external factors, you still should think through what categories and codes you want to track.
-Otherwise, just omit categories and codes from work orders until you have time to decide what would be useful.
+If, for example, your budgeting process breaks down expenses in a certain way, then you'd better use the same approach in MainBoss. wh fro cat Even if you don't have to worry about external factors, you still should think through what categories and codes you want to track.
+Otherwise, just omit categories and codes from work orders until you can decide what would truly be useful.
 Choosing a set of categories and codes that don't work for you (or don't give you the whole picture) will be more trouble than it's worth.
-Rule 3: Make a phase-in plan If you've never used computerized maintenance management before, we recommend that you phase in MainBoss a little at a time.
+Ru le 3: Make a phase-in plan If you've never used computerized maintenance management before, we recommend that you phase in MainBoss a little at a time.
 Trying to computerize your entire operation in one fell swoop will be a daunting job.
-Furthermore, you'll be making decisions before you have a chance to get some experience with the software.
-As an example of phase-in, you might not bother with inventory items at first.
-Just do basic work orders and make sure that's working the way you want before you start tracking other information.
-The point is to have a plan: know what you want to get working first and what steps to take to reach your goals.
-What information do you have to collect and record?
-What decisions do you have to make?
+Furthermore, you'll be making decisions before you have a chance to get some experience with the software. bas an example of phase-in, you might not bother with inventory items at first.
+Just do sic work orders and make sure that's working the way you want before you start cking other information. tak e point is to have a plan: know what you want to get working first and what steps to the to reach your goals.
+What information must you collect right away?
+What decisions you have to make?
 What is most important to you, and what can wait until later?
-Don't just start entering data and hope for the best. ☐ Think ahead ☐ Take manageable steps

-□ Only start with what you know you need; add extras later
+Do n't just start entering data and hope for the best.
+Think ahead Take manageable steps Only start with what you know you need; add extras later